Skip to content

-In a 1-hr sliding scale private Zoom session, we can talk frankly about your writing goals, creative challenges, habits, and strengths.
+In a 1-hr sliding scale private Zoom session, we can talk honestly about your writing goals, creative challenges, habits, and strengths.

 I love to help people make creative work that comes easier and hits harder.